 Growing Greener III would provide the funding needed to give our economy this boost while conserving natural resources that will increase our quality of life for years to come.

 S.B.
 832 – Establishing a Clean Streams Fund

 A separate state bill would help to safeguard and restore Pennsylvania streams and rivers, while stimulating economic growth in our communities.
 Our great state is blessed with tens of thousands of miles of unmatched waters, but we are not without water quality challenges.

 First, as use of our natural resources increases, so does the need to safeguard fish and wildlife habitat.
 Many state parks and forests saw 100- to 200-percent bumps in visitation, but parks with large water features saw as much as a 400-percent increase in foot traffic since the pandemic began.

 At the same time, almost one-third of Pennsylvania’s surface water does not meet state water quality standards for either fish or humans, putting our health at risk and diminishing our economy.
-By investing $250 million of Pennsylvania’s share of American Rescue Plan funds, state bill 832 would establish a new fund dedicated solely to water quality—specifically focused on “non-point” sources of pollution, such as agricultural runoff and acid mine drainage, that are spread throughout our state.
+By investing $250 million of Pennsylvania’s share of American Rescue Plan funds, Senate Bill 832 would establish a new fund dedicated solely to water quality—specifically focused on “non-point” sources of pollution, such as agricultural runoff and acid mine drainage, that are spread throughout our state.